torpedro/binject.py/README.md

 (binject) help

-analyze binaryPath       # load the memory information for the executable setEditMode process      # we want to edit a living process setTarget 4242           # process id
+(binject) analyze binaryPath       # load the memory information for the executable (binject) setEditMode process      # we want to edit a living process (binject) setTarget 4242           # process id

-showLines                # print the source lines of the application, that have hooks
+(binject) showLines                # print the source lines of the application, that have hooks

-injectFaultAtLine 17     # inject fault at the line (index is shown in showLines) injectSkipAtLine 20      # skip this line
+(binject) injectFaultAtLine 17     # inject fault at the line (index is shown in showLines) (binject) injectSkipAtLine 20      # skip this line

-closeEditor
+(binject) closeEditor
 ```